Do you often look at other people’s blogs and go, “Wow! I wish I could write a blog like that”?

 Share your blog with influencers who you’ve established a relationship with to help amplify your content.
-Here are some ways to get start with engaging influencers.
+Here are some ways to start engaging influencers.

 Test with your blog titles, length and publishing time, and see what’s working and isn’t.
 Testing regularly will give you insights into what you’re doing right and what can be improved to make your future blogs more successful.

 You can also increase your reach with paid social.
-Here are some simple yet effective promotion tips for Facebook, Twitter, LinkedIn, Pinterest and Instagram.
+Here are some simple yet effective lead generation tips using Facebook, Twitter, LinkedIn, and TikTok ads.

 For those who are not familiar with SEO, here are six simple tips to help you optimize your blogs.
 For those who are interested in learning more, here are six advanced techniques to take your SEO optimization to the next level: